galaxyproject/admin-training/advanced/005-compute-cluster/ex1-slurm.md

 By the end of this tutorial, you should:

-1. Be familiar with the basics of installing and configuring Slurm
+1. Be familiar with the basics of installing, configuring, and using Slurm
-2.
+2. Understand all components of the Galaxy job running stack
-3.
+3. Understand how the `job_conf.xml` file controls Galaxy's jobs subsystem

 ## Introduction